 - Settings menu: Please note that only the Administrator can select the source points.
-The following steps must be followed: (i) to define source points for the floating debris trajectories, by adding an identification and the coordinates (lat,lon); (ii) to select a high resolution circulation domain (i.e., coastal (350 m) or local (70 m). - Visualization screen: The visualization screen can show, superimposed, (i) the floating debris trajectories (marked as white continuous solid line in Figure 14) and (ii) their associated highresolution surface currents.
-The surface currents can be viewed as an animation with a control menu for play/stop and rewind/advance the timestep shown at the moment.
+The following steps must be followed: (i) to define source points for the floating debris trajectories, by adding an identification and the coordinates (lat,lon); (ii) to select a high resolution circulation domain (i.e., coastal (350 m) or local (70 m). - Visualization screen: The visualization screen can show superimposed, (i) the floating debris trajectories (marked as white continuous solid line in Figure 14) and (ii) their associated high-resolution surface currents.
+The surface currents can be viewed as an animation with a control menu for play/stop and rewind/advance the shown timestep.